SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 1. :shield: Install using all the default options.
 When asked about tools for Native Modules you can leave this unchecked (not needed for SPFx development)

-> The use of a Node version manager is highly recommended but beyond the scope of these labs.
+> :bulb: The use of a Node version manager is highly recommended but beyond the scope of these labs.
 You're welcome to follow the instructions to get these configured and using the latest version of LTS Node.js v16 using some of the links below but it is an advanced configuration and NOT required

 #### :books: Resources
 - [SPFx Node.js instructions](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies)